tjuzek/ai-outperforms/README.md

 # ChatGPT has just passed one of my intro-to-linguistics assignments

 One of the assignments in my current intro to linguistics classes is to choose a article from a list of suggested papers from different subfields (phonetics, syntax, semantics, etc.), to critically read it, and to answer a few questions on it.
-The by far most popular choice is a paper by Labov titled "The social stratification of (r) in New York City department stores".
+The by far most popular choice is a paper by Labov titled [The social stratification of (r) in New York City department stores](http://archive.cunyhumanitiesalliance.org/ell101fall18/wp-content/uploads/sites/34/2018/10/The-Social-Stratification-of-r-in-NYC-Departments-Stores-Labov.pdf).
 Our students love sociolinguistics.
 This is an intro class and if there is basic understanding, the student will pass.

 ## The assignment